 Who should attend?

-CEOs, managing directors, sales and marketing directors, operations directors, supply chain directors, senior managers, project leaders and team members who are wanting to transform the performance of their sales forecasting process.
+CEOs, Managing Directors, Sales and Marketing directors, Operations directors, Supply Chain directors, senior managers, project leaders and team members who are wanting to transform the performance of their sales forecasting process.

 How will the company benefit?

-As a result, the company will gain a real improvement in customer service, which will lead to increased sales – normally around 2%.
+As a result, the company will gain a real improvement in customer service, which will lead to increased profitability – normally around 2% of Sales Revenue.
 In addition, clients typically achieve 40% less inventory

 What will I learn?